tcreamer12/Day-to-day-tools/README.md

 # Day-to-day-tools

 Just a pile of crappy tools I made that help make life easier at work.
+Mostly PowerShell.